mikiya09/ComSci/c++_concept.md

                     > make all member variables private

-                + protected: children or derived classes could access directly without member function only for derived class
+                + protected: derived classes could access directly without member function only for derived class

         < 3 >. properties

                 + black box analogy: one should know what it does without need to know how it does it

-                + procedural abstraction:
+                + procedural abstraction (why do we need qualifiers?)

-                    > why do we need qualifiers?
+                    • hide info from users, so that they don't need to worry about implement some method in the class

-                        hide something from users, so that they don't need to worry about implement some method in the class they just need to use method, and they can use them across several programs
+                    • they just need to use method, and they can use them across several programs

         < 4 >. constructor (for instantiate 实例化)